-- risks, uncertainties and other factors relating to the COVID-19 pandemic, including the length of time that the pandemic continues, the effectiveness and acceptance of vaccination programs, the imposition of any restrictions on business operations and/or travel, the effect of the pandemic on the general economy and on the businesses of our borrowers and their ability to make payments on their obligations, the remedial actions and stimulus measures adopted by federal, state and local governments, the inability of employees to work due to illness, quarantine, or government mandates; - economic conditions (including interest rate environment, government economic and monetary policies, the strength of global financial markets and inflation and deflation) that impact the financial services industry as a whole and/or our business; - the concentration of our business in the Washington, D.C. and Baltimore metropolitan areas and the effect of changes in the economic, political and environmental conditions on these markets; - our ability to prudently manage our growth and execute our strategy; - our plans to grow our commercial real estate and commercial business loan portfolios which may carry greater risks of non-payment or other unfavorable consequences; - adequacy of reserves, including our allowance for loan losses; - deterioration of our asset quality; - risks associated with our residential mortgage banking business; - risks associated with our OpenSky® credit card division, including compliance with applicable consumer finance and fraud prevention regulations; - results of examinations of us by our regulators, including the possibility that our regulators may, among other things, require us to increase our allowance for loan losses or to write-down assets;
+- economic conditions (including the interest rate environment, government economic and monetary policies, the strength of global financial markets and inflation/deflation) that impact the financial services industry as a whole and/or our business; - the concentration of our business in the Washington, D.C. and Baltimore, Maryland metropolitan areas and the effect of changes in economic, political and environmental conditions on these markets; - our ability to prudently manage our growth and execute our strategy; - our plans to grow our commercial real estate and commercial business loan portfolios which may carry material risks of non-payment or other unfavorable consequences; - adequacy of reserves, including our allowance for loan losses; - deterioration of our asset quality; - risks associated with our residential mortgage banking business; - risks associated with our OpenSky® credit card division, including compliance with applicable consumer finance and fraud prevention regulations; - results of examinations of us by our regulators, including the possibility that our regulators may, among other things, require us to increase our allowance for loan losses or to write down assets: - the effectiveness of our internal controls over financial reporting and our ability to remediate any future material weakness in our internal controls over financial reporting: - changes in the value of collateral securing our loans; - our dependence on our management team and board of directors and changes in management and board composition; - liquidity and operations risks associated with our business;

-- the effectiveness of our internal control over financial reporting and our ability to remediate any future material weakness or significant deficiency in our internal control over financial reporting; - changes in the value of collateral securing our loans; - our dependence on our management team and board of directors and changes in management and board composition; - liquidity risks associated with our business; - interest rate risk associated with our business, including sensitivity of our interest earning assets and interest bearing liabilities to interest rates, and the impact to our earnings from changes in interest rates; - our ability to maintain important customer deposit relationships and our reputation; - operational risks associated with our business; - strategic acquisitions we may undertake to achieve our goals; - the sufficiency of our capital, including sources of capital and the extent to which we may be required to raise additional capital to meet our goals; - fluctuations in the fair value of our investment securities that are beyond our control; - potential exposure to fraud, negligence, computer theft and cyber-crime; - the adequacy of our risk management framework; - our dependence on our information technology and telecommunications systems and the potential for any systems failures or interruptions; - · our dependence upon outside third parties for the processing and handling of our records and data; - our ability to adapt to technological change; - · our engagement in derivative transactions; - · volatility and direction of market interest rates; - increased competition in the financial services industry, particularly from regional and national institutions; - the transition away from USD London Interbank Offering Rate ("LIBOR") and related uncertainty and costs regarding potential alternatives reference rates, including the Secured Overnight Financing Rate ("SOFR"); - · our involvement from time to time in legal proceedings, examinations and remedial actions by regulators; - changes in the laws, rules, regulations, interpretations or policies relating to financial institution, accounting, tax, trade, monetary and fiscal matters; - the financial soundness of other financial institutions; - further government intervention in the U.S. financial system;

-- natural disasters and adverse weather, acts of terrorism, an outbreak of hostilities or other international or domestic calamities, and other matters beyond our control; and - other factors that are discussed in Item 1A.
+- interest rate risk associated with our business, including sensitivity of our interest earning assets and interest-bearing liabilities to changes in interest rates, and the impact to our earnings from changes in interest rates; - our ability to maintain important customer deposit relationships and our reputation; - operational risks associated with our business; - strategic acquisitions we may undertake to achieve our goals; - · the sufficiency of our capital, including sources of capital and the extent to which we may be required to raise additional capital to meet our goals; - fluctuations in the fair value of our investment securities that are beyond our control; - potential exposure to fraud, negligence, computer theft and cyber-crime; - the adequacy of our risk management framework; - our dependence on our information technology and telecommunications systems and the potential for any systems failures or interruptions; - · our dependence upon outside third parties for the processing and handling of our records and data; - our ability to adapt to technological change; - our engagement in derivative transactions; - · volatility and direction of market interest rates; - · increased competition in the financial services industry, particularly from regional and national institutions; - the transition away from USD London Interbank Offering Rate ("LIBOR") and related uncertainty and costs regarding migration to potential alternative reference rates, including the Secured Overnight Financing Rate ("SOFR"); - our involvement from time to time in legal proceedings, examinations and remedial actions by regulators; - changes in the laws, rules, regulations, interpretations or policies relating to financial institution, accounting, tax, trade, monetary and fiscal matters; - the financial soundness of other financial institutions; - further government intervention in the U.S. financial system; - natural disasters and adverse weather, acts of terrorism, an outbreak of hostilities or other international or domestic calamities, and other matters beyond our control; and - other factors that are discussed in Item 1A.
 Risk Factors.